amankwa/www.manager.io/cloud/pricing/how-to-pay.md

 Account number: 23-239-7983
 ```

-*Australia doesn’t use International Bank Account Numbers (IBANs), instead we use a BIC/SWIFT code.*
+*Australia doesnâ€™t use International Bank Account Numbers (IBANs), instead we use a BIC/SWIFT code.*

 Our office address: